Nominations Are Open

 How are Inductees Chosen?

 Every two years, the Colorado Women’s Hall of Fame inducts a mix of both contemporary and historical Inductees. exceptional contemporary and historical women nominated by the public into the Hall.
 A candidate must have strong ties to our state either through birth, residence, the lasting influences of her experiences in Colorado, or by having made her mark here.
 She must have:

 - Made significant and enduring contributions to her field(s) or specific life focus – scientific, cultural/societal, political, knowledge, etc. (35%)

-- Elevated the status of women and helped open new frontiers for women and society (40%)
+- Elevated or affirmed the status of women and helped open/expand new opportunities for women and others in society with respect to their own time, place and environment.
+(35%)

-- Inspired others, especially women and girls, by her example (20%)
+- Inspired others as a role model, especially women and girls, by her actions and behaviors (25%)

 The Hall receives many nominations and some women, who are deserving, may not be chosen within a given year.
 Nominees are judged on the above criteria and are selected on merit, not endorsement.
 The selection committee does not know who has nominated the applicant.
 While there is no guarantee that a woman nominated multiple times will be chosen, nominators are encouraged to resubmit her name for consideration in subsequent years.